silaev/mongodb-replica-set/README.md

     from 2 to 7 (including)  | only if adding <b>127.0.0.1 dockerhost</b> to the OS host file | + | + | + |

 Tip:
-A single node replica set is the fastest one among others.
-To use only it, consider the [Testcontainers MongoDb module on GitHub], which is currently under review, [PR](https://github.com/testcontainers/testcontainers-java/pull/1961)
+A single node replica set is the fastest one among others.That's the default mode for MongoDbReplicaSet.
+However, to use only it, consider the [Testcontainers MongoDB module on GitHub](https://www.testcontainers.org/modules/databases/mongodb/)

 #### Getting it
 - Gradle:
 ```groovy